Electoral battleground North Carolina starts early in-person voting while recovering from Helene

 Early in-person voting, which continues through Nov.
 2, is very popular in North Carolina.
 More than 3.6 million ballots — 65% of all cast ballots — were cast this way in the 2020 general election.
 In the 2016 election, 62% of all cast ballots were cast during early in-person voting.

-Brinson Bell said she didn't expect a decrease in the number of voters casting ballots early.
-Instead, she said, it was possible it could increase as some voters in storm-impacted areas may not want to wait for Election Day.
-Early in-person voting also allows someone to register to vote and cast a ballot simultaneously.

-Absentee voting in North Carolina began a few weeks ago, with well over 60,000 completed ballots turned in so far, election officials said.
+Absentee voting in North Carolina began a few weeks ago, with over 67,000 completed ballots turned in so far, election officials said.
 People displaced by Helene are being allowed to drop off their absentee ballot at any early voting site in the state.

 The importance of early voting wasn’t lost upon the presidential campaigns of Vice President Kamala Harris and former President Donald Trump.